As Polls Show Overwhelming Support for Arizona's Law, Nets Focus on 'Uproar' and 'Spreading' Boycotts

 WHITAKER: And a serious challenge to Arizona's image and pocketbook, but so far Arizona stands willing to pay the price for its actions.
 Bill Whitaker, CBS News, Los Angeles.

 DIANE SAWYER: Here at home, a new poll shows the majority of Americans, 59 percent, support Arizona's tough law requiring police to check the documentation of anyone they suspect might be an illegal immigrant.
 But all around the country, a kind of emotional civil war continues.
 Some people deciding to try to hit Arizona in the pocketbook.
-Today's developments from Barbara Pinto.- Brent Baker is Vice President for Research and Publications at the Media Research Center.
-Click here to follow him on Twitter.
+Today's developments from Barbara Pinto.

 BARBARA PINTO: This is an out and out brawl, a nation choosing sides.
 California's Governor Schwarzenegger for one.